-- The president or designee is responsible for the overall direction of the College's response to disasters. - The president works with CERT and others in assessing the emergency and preparing the College's specific response. - The president declares and ends the campus state of emergency when appropriate.
+- The president or their designee is responsible for the overall direction of the College's response to disasters. - The president works with CERT and others in assessing the emergency and preparing the College's specific response. - The president declares and ends the campus state of emergency when appropriate. - Emergency Coordinator Chief of Public Safety - Responsible for the overall coordination of the College emergency response. - Initiates immediate contact with the president and college administrators and makes an assessment of the condition of the College. - Notifies the members of CERT, advises the nature and scope of the emergency. - Ensures that appropriate notification is made to off-campus staff as necessary. - Performs other related duties as directed by the nature and scope of the disaster.